 - U.S. Citizenship and Immigration Services Temporarily Suspends Premium Processing for I-129 and I-140 Forms

 - UPDATED 11/18/20: Department of Homeland Security Temporarily Relaxes I-9 Review Requirements

 U.S. Department of Labor (DOL) Updates

-- NEW: PSA Campaign About Workers’ Rights, Safe Workplaces, and Lawful Pay
+- PSA Campaign About Workers’ Rights, Safe Workplaces, and Lawful Pay

 - Additional Testing Guidance Released for Health Plans Under FFCRA and CARES Act

 - Employee Online Tool Helps Determine Eligibility for COVID-19 Paid Sick Leave

 - New Guidance on Fluctuating Workweek Overtime Rules

 - DOL and IRS Extend COBRA Payment Periods